MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/factset-tutorial.md

 ### Create FactSet test user

 In this section, you create a user called Britta Simon in FactSet.
-Work with your FactSet account support representatives or contact [Factset Support Team](https://www.factset.com/contact-us) to add the users in the FactSet platform.
+Work with your FactSet account support representatives or contact [FactSet Support Team](https://www.factset.com/contact-us) to add the users in the FactSet platform.
 Users must be created and activated before you use single sign-on.

 ## Test SSO